mattudakis/ArduinoLEDClock/README.md

 **1. Download a Blueooth terminal app onto a smartphone/tablet**

-To talk to the clock via Bluetooth a bluetooth (BLE) terminal is needed.
+To talk to the clock via Bluetooth a bluetooth (BLE) terminal app is needed.

-- The following apps which have been tested and can be downloaded on the iOS app store or android's Goggle Play app store.
+- The following apps which have been tested, can be downloaded on the iOS app store or android's Goggle Play app store.
 - iOS devices "BLE Terminal HM-10" app.
 - Android devices "BLE Terminal" app.